“And a mistake repeated more than once is a decision.” -Paulo Coelho

-Your decisions are as good as the quality of the questions you’re asking.
-Start with listing the questions, and ideally use it as a template for every major decision you’re making:
+Your decisions are as good as the quality of your questions.
+Start with listing the questions, and ideally, use it as a template for every major decision you’re making:

 - Do we have the expertise to design and implement the solution?

 - Do we understand the time pressures?
 If yes, do we understand them fully — internal (organizational), external (customer commitments)?

 - Do we rely on someone other than our team to build this — and do we understand the dynamics at play?

 - Do we understand the technical feasibility of the proposed solution?